An Analysis of Quantile Temporal-Difference Learning: Convergence of Quantile Temporal-Difference Learning

 Taking the expectation over the random variables $R_k(x)$ and $X'_k(x)$ in Equation~\eqref{eq:qtd-sa} conditional on the algorithm history up to time $k$ yields an expected increment of

 We now briefly introduce an assumption on the MDP reward structure that simplifies the analysis that follows.
-This assumption guarantees that the two ``difficult'' cases of flat and vertical regions of CDFs (see Figure~\ref{fig:quantiles}) do not arise; we will lift this assumption later.
+This assumption guarantees that the two ``difficult'' cases of flat and vertical regions of CDFs (see Figure~\ref{fig:quantiles}) do not arise; note that this assumptions removes the possibility of multiple fixed points or discontinuous expected dynamics, as described in Example~\ref{ex:2d}.
+We will lift this assumption later.

 \begin{assumption} For each state $x \in \mathcal{X}$, the reward distribution at $x$ has a CDF which is strictly increasing, and Lipschitz continuous. \end{assumption}

 As described in Section~\ref{sec:dp-analysis}, the distribution of $R + \theta_k(X', J)$ given the initial state $x$ is in fact equal to the application of the distributional Bellman operator $\mathcal{T}^\pi$ applied to the return-distribution function $\eta_k \in \mathscr{P}(\mathbb{R})^\mathcal{X}$ given by